robthompson16/support-for-early-career-teachers/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-5-ect-theory.md

 There are a number of ways that we can do that in the lesson:

 - We can further probe, so we can ask further questions, we can pose further questions to reshape the answer
-- Using wait time is important as well, so once we've posed a question, if we just wait for a moment, that allows a student time to articulate their thoughts, to shape their response
+- Using wait time is important as well, so once we’ve posed a question, if we just wait for a moment, that allows a student time to articulate their thoughts, to shape their response
-- Also, we can, if we've posed a question, we can ask other students and they can then support the original student; so, for example, the student gives a half-formed answer, an inaccurate answer, we leave that student for a moment, and then we question other students around the room.
+- Also, we can, if we’ve posed a question, we can ask other students and they can then support the original student; so, for example, the student gives a half-formed answer, an inaccurate answer, we leave that student for a moment, and then we question other students around the room.
 That allows the student, the original student, time to reformulate, to reflect, to listen to other students, and helps to push them to give a better answer.
-  So, in a recent lesson (I'm an English teacher) on _Macbeth_, we were looking at some close analysis of a speech by Lady Macbeth.
+  So, in a recent lesson (I’m an English teacher) on _Macbeth_, we were looking at some close analysis of a speech by Lady Macbeth.
 A student that I questioned about the speech gave an incorrect or a partially correct answer about a crucial plot event in the play.
 They indicated that Lady Macbeth “puts